rahul-jha-official/Data-Structures-Algorithms/bit-manipulation/README.md

 }
 ```

+### Problem 8
-<strong>Problem 8:<br> Given two integers left and right that represent the range [left, right], return the bitwise AND of all numbers in this range, inclusive.
+<strong>Given two integers left and right that represent the range [left, right], return the bitwise AND of all numbers in this range, inclusive.

 Example 1:<br>